BLCM/bl3mods/skruntskrunt/bosstrials/README.md

 Changelog
 =========

+**v0.1.1** - 2021-10-02
+ * Curate a set of working trials, all 6 trials work!
+ * Release a definitive version that combines all trials into 1 hotfix

 **v0.1.0** - 2021-09-06
  * Initial Boss Trials

 Known Bugs
 ==========

-Survival, Supremecy, and Discipline get locked by spawns that don't activate.
+Sometimes Survival, Supremecy, and Discipline get locked by spawns that don't activate.
 If you know how to fix this I'd really like to know how to address it.
+I have hand currated some seeds that work to get around this but that is slow and adhoc.

 Please report bugs to this repository on github: https://github.com/abramhindle/bl3mods